Coast to Coast Motel

-Coast to Coast Motel is the second album by G. Love & Special Sauce, released in 1995.
+Coast to Coast Motel is the second studio album by the American band G. Love & Special Sauce.
+It was released on September 19, 1995, via Okeh/Epic Records.
+The album was produced by Special Sauce, Jim Dickinson, and Keith Keller.
+It features contributions from BroDeeva, Jim Dickinson and Rebirth Brass Band.

+The album peaked at number 122 on the Billboard 200, number 83 on the Dutch Album Top 100 and number 22 on the Official Hip Hop and R&B Albums Chart in the UK.

 Critical reception

-The Dallas Observer called Coast to Coast Motel "almost completely stripped of the hip-hop that so pleasantly tempered the straightforward blues of the first album."
-Trouser Press wrote that the group "establishes an easy mastery of understated rhythm and harmonic economy."
-SF Weekly called it "steeped in the feel-good blues vibe of the G. Love live experience."
+Jessica Parker of Dallas Observer called Coast to Coast Motel "almost completely stripped of the hip-hop that so pleasantly tempered the straightforward blues of the first album".
+Trouser Press wrote that the group "establishes an easy mastery of understated rhythm and harmonic economy".
+SF Weekly called it "steeped in the feel-good blues vibe of the G. Love live experience".